 He turns back, following the levee.
 Just keep driving.

 Ahead huge brake lights on a monster-truck leap as over a speed bump.
 Mac slows.
 It's an animal.
 He pulls over.
-It growls and jerks wildly.
-Someone's dog dragging itself in a pitiful circle.
+Someone's dog dragging itself in a pitiful circle, growling and jerking wildly.

 By the time he pulls into a convenience store several miles away, shaking, he discovers a missing shoe.
 Back there.